The Right Rev. Lawrence C. Provenzano

 Arleen is our Cathedral Administrator.
 She coordinates the administrative life of the Cathedral community including the Realm database, our website, the scheduling of spaces and events, and so much more!
 Arleen holds a BA in History from Adelphi University.
 After more than a decade with the Diocese of Rockville Centre, she comes to the cathedral with varied experience in church functions.
 Arleen and her husband are empty nesters who enjoy hiking, skiing and the beach.
 Their daughters Morgan and Brenna are off on their own adventures, one in New Haven CT and the other splitting her time between Newburgh and Long Island.

-Lisa is responsible for administrative functions at the Cathedral and assists with events, as well as maintaining the Realm database, and assisting clergy and cathedral staff with all of their administrative needs.
-She holds a B.A. in English Literature with a minor in Art History from Northeastern University.
+Lisa is responsible for maintaining the Cathedral's calendar of events, managing the Realm database, and assisting clergy and cathedral staff with all of their administrative needs.
+She holds a BA in English Literature with a minor in Art History from Northeastern University.

-Previously she has held a number of positions in museums and most recently as an events coordinator for the University of Oxford.
-She resides in Long Island with her husband and one year old son, Luke.
+Prior to joining the cathedral, she has held a number of educational positions in museums and most recently as an events coordinator for the University of Oxford.
+She resides in Long Island with her husband, Eric, and their son, Luke.